 Top 7 Benefits of Startup India Registration Every Founder Should Know

+If you're building a startup in India, the Startup India initiative is something you simply can't ignore.
 Launched by the Government of India, this program is designed to make life easier for entrepreneurs — encouraging innovation, simplifying compliance, and helping founders scale faster.

 By getting your startup recognized under the Department for Promotion of Industry and Internal Trade (DPIIT), you gain access to a host of benefits made just for startups.